TRAFFIC Report: 50 years of Bird Trade in Amazon Countries

-TRAFFIC, one of the world’s leading authorities on wildlife trafficking has recently published a comprehensive report on bird trade in Amazon countries titled ‘Bird’s-eye view: Lessons from 50 years of bird trade regulation & conservation in Amazon countries.’
+TRAFFIC, a world leading authority on wildlife trafficking published a report on bird trade in Amazon countries titled ‘Bird’s-eye view: Lessons from 50 years of bird trade regulation & conservation in Amazon countries.’

 The report, published in January 2019, focuses on 50 years of bird trade regulations and conservation in the South America countries of Brazil, Colombia, Ecuador, Guyana, Peru, and Suriname.
 The report was supported by WWF US.

 The report begins by stating the need for this study saying, “In 2014, TRAFFIC’s South America office discussed with WWF the importance of assessing the status of trade in wild birds in Amazon countries in the lead up to the fiftieth “anniversary” of policy and legal changes that were urgently implemented to regulate the trade that seriously depleted many of the most sought-after species in demand by booming post-war economies.”

 The report then goes on to discuss in graphic detail the historic, and destructive aspect of the trade of wild birds.